Hans Canosa: Recognition

 In speaking toward Conversations with Other Women, Film Threat wrote "The story is deceptively simple – and yawningly familiar".
-And in briefly addressing the plot of a man and woman, lover when far younger, reuniting at a New York wedding reception over drinks and cigarettes, and rekindling their past attraction now that we are older and wiser, the reviewer praised Canosa by writing "director Hans Canosa transforms this over-used premise into something moving and memorable".
+And in briefly addressing the plot of a man and woman, lovers when far younger, reuniting at a New York wedding reception over drinks and cigarettes, and rekindling their past attraction now that they are older and wiser, the reviewer praised Canosa by writing "director Hans Canosa transforms this over-used premise into something moving and memorable".
 The Montreal Gazette noted that Canosa's use of a split screen format, gave "nuance" to what they termed a "brilliant, witty romance", and offered that it "is also one of the few movies that employs technical trickery to its advantage."
 Contrarily, San Francisco Chronicle while also praising his film, felt that where other directors might use a split screen occasionally, Canosa's use of the effect for the entire film was "distancing, often frustrating and sometimes just plain odd."
 They added that although the director's use of split screen might have been questionable, "Canosa brings it off with grace and inventiveness".

 Toward Canosa's first project, Alma Mater, Film Threat wrote that with the film being set in 1963, it was a "stylistic throwback", but that it captures the era "quite well", in "terms of what the audience sees on the screen and in the way they see it."
 They felt the director created a 2002 film that felt like it had actually been shot in 1963.